 I am comfortable working with children with cerebral palsy or adults with aphasia.
 But I am equally experienced in group work with independent seniors or mainstream school children.

 When the opportunity presented itself, I facilitated groups with independent disabled women and helped create a summer camp curriculum in constraint induced movement therapy (CIMT) for hemiplegic children.
 For two weeks in the summer months, I continue to join the Horticultural Therapy team at NYU Rusk for the High-five camp.

-I received my advanced degree, a pre-doctoral thesis (DEA/MA) from the University of Paris Sorbonne where I studied Historical Anthropology, Theory of Gardens and Landscapes in France.
+I received my advanced degree in social sciences, a pre-doctoral thesis (DEA, equivalent to ABD) from the University of Paris Sorbonne where I studied Historical Anthropology, Theory of Gardens and Landscapes in France.
 My research thesis focused on the political discourse of the moral hygiene of citizens in late 19th century France and the rise of child specific spaces in urban public gardens and parks for improved child welfare.
 The first pages of the thesis are available at my linkedin profile.

 A research Masters in Anthropology of Material Culture, also from the University of Paris informs some of my concerns with art, craft, tool, ritual, symbol, space, creative communication and storytelling.
 My interest in ethnobotany was also piqued at this time as I investigated the cultural aspects of people-plant connections exploring for example the bamboo crafts.

 While in London, I studied constructed fibre arts (weaving and basketry design) and received my degree in display and floral arts from the University of the Arts/LCC.
 Subsequent professional creative practice in botanical installation served me when I later budded as an Horticultural Therapist, training at the New York Botanical Gardens with Phyllis D’Amico and completing my supervised clinical residency (800+ hours) at NYU Langone Rusk Institute for Rehabilitation.